pacoita/feature_gap_slides/slides.md

 🏎️ Faster live on the market

-👯‍♂️ Can Run on Multiple Platforms (not bound to one OS)
+👯‍♂️ Not bound to one OS
 ```

 <!--